 - Fred Cheng as Kwok Wing.
 They were wasting his time, right?
-He’s still not getting anywhere.
+He was still not getting anywhere.

 - Queenie Chu as Steven’s ex-girlfriend.
 Man, she scared the world out of me and I thought Queenie did really good making that happen.
 Didn’t expect her to be able to pull it off with being so creepy and psycho.
 I’m not comparing her with others, but just basing it on her own performances thus far.

 I won’t even bother with the ‘Dislikes’ since it would be too much and I would never stop SO I’ll just leave it at that, for the most part, to spare even more negativity into the whole thing.